How to Choose a DIamond

 View the MICHAEL M Princess collection.

 COLOR- When diamonds are mined, they don’t always come out sparkling.
-The market grading scale ranges from D for the most colorless to Z for being yellow (and not so brilliant) in color.
-White diamonds five carats and up, colorless (D,E,F) and a clarity grade of VVS1 or VVS2 or better are things to look for.
-The color of a white diamond is graded D to G, while colored diamonds are deemed at best vivid and at worst light fancy.
+The market grading scale ranges from D-F for colorless, G-J for near colorless, K-M faint, N-R very light, to Z for being yellow in color.
+The color of a white diamond is graded D to F, while colored diamonds are deemed at best vivid and at worst light fancy.

 COLORLESS